Daryl Joseffer Daryl Joseffer

 Share

-In the coming weeks, the U.S. Supreme Court will decide whether to overturn its 1984 landmark administrative law precedent, Chevron v.
+On June 28, the U.S. Supreme Court overturned its 1984 landmark law precedent, Chevron v.
 Natural Resources Defense Council.
-In short, Chevron is about judicial deference to federal agencies.
-Chevron instructs courts to defer to an agency’s reasonable interpretation of an ambiguous statute.
-It has become the most-cited administrative law decision of all time, shaping judicial review of administrative actions.
+In short, Chevron instructs courts to defer to an agency’s reasonable interpretation of an ambiguous statute.
+It has become the most-cited administrative law decision ever, shaping judicial review of administrative actions.

 The Evolution of Chevron